Yosef-S-A/Python_projects/README.md

 **Project 2**: Virtual coffee machine

-+ Implement a coffee machine using python.
++ Implement a coffee machine using Python.
 The machine:

 	+ Accepts orders